 After falling in love with scripture in college, Emma’s parents surprised her with the perfect graduation gift--a custom Bible.
-Emma racked her brain with the perfect cover words, and landed on a simple, sweet title.
-Read to hear how Emma’s adventure with the story of God lead her to titling her Bible--The Big God Story.
+Emma racked her brain with the perfect cover words and landed on a simple, sweet title.
+Read to hear how Emma’s adventure with the story of God led her to title her Bible The Big God Story.

 I felt a lot of pressure when I was considering what to put on the covers of my custom Bible.
 I’ve been wanting one for years and now felt like my one shot to have a Bible with a cover that clearly represents my favorite book.
 This is especially important to me because reading my Bible in public places has created many great conversations with strangers.
 The Bible has been misunderstood by so many people for so long.
 Even as someone who has loved and been changed by it for my whole life, I didn’t feel like I had a clear understanding of just how powerful and important this text was until learning more about it at school.
 I wanted the cover to clearly represent what I believe the book means to me and, really, what I think God means for it to be for the world.